TeemuKoivisto/svelte-tree-view/README.md

 Library to show Javascript objects in a nice tree layout.
 It's written in Svelte but since it compiles to pure JS it can be used anywhere (although to customize the rendered nodes you must Svelte).

+Version 1 was for Svelte 3 & 4, version 2 for Svelte >= 5 with proxies and snippets.

 `npm i svelte-tree-view`

 ### [Demo site](https://teemukoivisto.github.io/svelte-tree-view/)